technixgodly/Vouch-Restorer/README.md

 This is a selfbot which means it a user account instead of a bot account.
 Please be aware:

-1. Self-bots violate Discord's Terms of Service
+1. Selfbots violate Discord's Terms of Service
 2. Using self-bots can result in your account getting terminated
 3. This tool is for educational purposes only
 4. Use at your own risk